DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 - `stripped_oak_log`
 - `stripped_dark_oak_log`

+Using Minecraft's textures like this also preserves the filepaths of the texture, meaning it can perfectly grab the texture.

+Keep in mind that this also applies any changes to the texture based off any other resource pack you might have installed.
+Meaning your model might render differently if a player has their own resource pack.

 The easiest way to apply a texture is simply by dragging the texture from the side directly to the Cube you want to texture.
 This will place the texture onto the single face of the Cube.

 This may take a while and be tedious to apply for each face of the Cube; an easier way exists: hold `SHIFT` when you let go of it.
 This will apply it to all faces of the Cube.

 ![](images/model_demo_texturing.png)

+Another important thing to double check on your textures is the filepath of the texture.

+To make sure Minecraft finds the texture in the right location, right click on the texture in the outliner, then click `Properties`.

+This should show the data of the texture file in Blockbench.
+Make sure that the namespace is set as `minecraft` and that the folder is correct for where the texture is from.

+If Minecraft is unable to find the file, then it will show up as bright purple and black boxes.
+This is useful to know in case one of your textures is incompatible or the filepath is incorrect.

 ##### UV Mapping